MarvinTeichmann/ConvCRF/README.md

 ConvCRF
 ========
-This repository contains the reference implementation for our proposed Convolutional CRFs.
-The implementation uses the PyTorch framework (a Tensorflow implementation is also planned).
+This repository contains the reference implementation for our proposed Convolutional CRFs in PyTorch (Tensorflow planned).
 The two main entry-points are [demo.py](demo.py) and [benchmark.py](benchmark.py).
-Demo.py performs ConvCRF inference on a single input image.
-Benchmark.py compares the output of ConvCRF to FullCRFs.
+Demo.py performs ConvCRF inference on a single input image while Benchmark.py compares ConvCRF with FullCRF.
 Both scripts plot their, yielding an output as shown below.
-Speed-comparison can be produced using the '--speed_test' flag.

 ![Example Output](data/output/Res2.png)